koalkoal4/bolt-generated-project/src/pages/posts/new1.md

   Also remember, just like any command, it comes down to a few fundamental principles we’ve covered before.
 You have to set your dog up to succeed by taking him to the <a href="https://trainedtails.com/posts/right-training-enviroment" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">right training environment</a> — start quiet, then gradually add distractions.”
 </p>
 <p class="text-lg text-slate-600 dark:text-slate-300 mb-8">
   Top it off, <a href="https://trainedtails.com/posts/consistency-matters" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">consistency is another big word</a>!
 Same cues, same expectations, practice, practice (short, fun sessions!)
-And lastly, learn how to <a href="https://trainedtails.com/posts/treats-and-rewards" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">use treats and rewards correctly</a> — when the timing is right and the treat’s appropriate value, it keeps your dog motivated and tells them what you expect. {# Text from user (links kept from user code, phrasing adjusted slightly for grammar) #}
+And lastly, learn how to <a href="https://trainedtails.com/posts/treats-and-rewards" target="_blank" rel="noopener noreferrer" class="text-emerald-600 dark:text-emerald-400 hover:underline">use treats and rewards correctly</a> — when the timing is right and the treat’s appropriate value, it keeps your dog motivated and tells them what you expect.
 </p>

 <img src="/assets/images/first-commands2.jpg" alt="Dog successfully performing a 'Leave It' command with a treat on the floor." class="w-full h-auto rounded-xl my-8 shadow-lg" loading="lazy" />